-She is an advisory board member of Emerging Arts Professionals San Francisco/Bay Area and serves on the Public Art Advisory Committee for the City of Oakland.
-In 2016, Valdez was selected to participate in the Independent Curators International Curatorial Intensive in Manila, Philippines.
+Valdez serves on the Public Art Advisory Committee for the City of Oakland.
+In 2016, she was selected to participate in the Independent Curators International Curatorial Intensive in Manila, Philippines.
 She was born in Manila and grew up along the West Coast of the U.S. Valdez earned a BA in History of Art from the University of California, Berkeley and an MA in Curatorial Practice from the California College of the Arts.